Thursday, May 7, 2015

 I had the best time doing Transamerica.
 Everyone involved believed in the project so strongly.
 It was a dream job.
 Felicity was especially generous, showing me how to work with the camera - I had done mostly theatre before then.
 Felicity also read her lines to me from off-camera during my shots.
 Stars rarely do that.
 She’s a real actress and salt-of-the-earth.

-Monika: Then you appeared in two movies: Redirecting Eddie (2008) and The Battle of Pussy Willow Creek (2010) …
+Monika: After Transamerica, you appeared in two more films: Redirecting Eddie (2008) and The Battle of Pussy Willow Creek (2010).
+How were those experiences for you, and what stood out about working on them?

 Bianca: Yes.
 ‘Battle’ was great because I got to work with Dirty Martini and Wendy Jo Cohen.
 Dirty and I played streetwalkers plying our trade under a bridge in some godforsaken part of Brooklyn.
 We had a blast!
 You know almost immediately when the people involved in a project are trans allies, and when you are the gag.
 In Redirecting Eddie, I was the gag.